This article is to explain the benefits of MIDI 2.0 to people who use MIDI.

 Advanced MIDI users might be familiar with manually "mapping" all the controllers from one device to another device to make them talk to each other.
 Most MIDI users are familiar with MIDI Learn.
 If 2 devices agree to use a common Profile, MIDI-CI Profile Configuration can auto-configure the mappings.
 It is almost like MIDI Machine Learning.
 Two devices learn what their common capabilities are and then can auto-configure themselves to respond correctly to a whole set of MIDI messages.

 MIDI gear can now have Profiles that can dynamically configure a device for a particular use case.
 If a control surface queries a device with a "mixer" Profile, then the controls will map to faders, panpots, and other mixer parameters.
 But with a "drawbar organ" Profile, that same control surface can map its controls automatically to virtual drawbars and other keyboard parameters—or map to dimmers if the profile is a lighting controller.
 This saves setup time, improves workflow, and eliminates tedious manual programming.

-To explain, let's consider MIDI controlled pianos.
+Let's consider MIDI controlled pianos.
 Pianos have a lot of characteristics in common and we can control those characteristics by a common set of MIDI messages.
 MIDI messages used by all pianos include Note On/Off and Sustain Pedal.
-A Piano Profile might define that Note Number 60 is Middle C, define a specific velocity response curve, define the use of a variable Sustain Pedal (not just On/Off) message, define a controller message for the angle of the lid opening, define a message to select the type of stretch tuning, and more.
-Any device that reports support for the Piano Profile would have to conform to that design.

 The following video has a demonstration of how Profile Configuration works.